Managing Your Finances

 A good credit rating can help you get a loan more easily, get better interest rates, obtain an apartment and job, or pay less for deposits on utilities and auto insurance.

 The first step is to find out what is in your credit report.
-There are three main credit reporting agencies: Experian, Equifax, and TransUnion.
+There are three leading credit reporting agencies: Experian, Equifax, and TransUnion.
 These agencies collect information about consumers’ credit and debt activities to share with lenders, creditors, landlords, and others who wish to evaluate your creditworthiness.
 You can receive one free copy of your credit report, from each of the three major reporting agencies, every 12 months at www.annualcreditreport.com.

 Consider contacting a financial counselor to review your credit report with you.